Learning Implicitly with Noisy Data in Linear Arithmetic: Use Case Example

-Let us consider the functionality of the extended PAC framework with a small example: Consider a smart fitness watch, which monitors the heart rate and blood oxygen levels of the wearer.
-One feature of the watch is that it measures the wearer's stress level, using a formula: $stress = hr - 5 \cdot (ox - 90)$, where \(hr\) is the heart rate in beats per minute and \(ox\) is the percentage of oxygen saturation in the blood.
+Let us demonstrate the functionality of the extended PAC framework with a small example: Consider a smart fitness watch, which monitors the heart rate and blood oxygen levels of the wearer.
+It calculates the wearer's stress level using a formula: $stress = hr - 5 \times (ox - 90)$, where \(hr\) is the heart rate in beats per minute and \(ox\) is the percentage of oxygen saturation in the blood.

-As illustrated in Figure \ref{fig:pac_example_fitness}, this formula is encoded in the knowledge base of the system $\Delta$ along with two chosen bounds for \(hr\) and \(ox\).
-The bound for possible oxygen saturation values is set between 90\% and 100\%, as anything lower is unnatural and a sign of hypoxemia \cite{hypoxemia}.
-Similarly, the heart rate can be bounded by the values 40 and 200 \cite{heart_rate}.
+As illustrated in Figure \ref{fig:pac_example_fitness}, this formula is encoded in the knowledge base of the system, $\Delta$, along with two chosen bounds for \(hr\) and \(ox\).
+The bound for \(ox\) is set between 90\% and 100\%, as anything lower is unnatural and a sign of hypoxemia \cite{hypoxemia}.
+Similarly, \(hr\) can be bounded by the values 40 and 200 \cite{heart_rate}.

-The watch alerts the user if the stress level exceeds 50, which can be encoded with the query $\alpha: (stress > 50)$.
+The watch alerts the user if the stress level exceeds 50, which is encoded with the query $\alpha: (stress > 50)$.
 Depending on the values of the heart rate and oxygen within the boundaries set in $\Delta$, the stress value might be below or above 50.
 Therefore, the explicit knowledge base alone cannot answer the query.
 However, the watch gets regular sensor readings in the form of intervals $\phi^{(k)}$, which it can use to answer the query.
 Since the watch might not be tight enough on the wrist, no guarantees can be made about all the sensor readings being complete.
 In this example, some values for oxygen are missing.

 Using DecidePAC (cf. Algorithm \ref{algo:il}), the watch answers the query by means of entailment for each of the readings received and the knowledge base: $\Delta\wedge\phi^{(m)}\models\alpha$.
-It receives the readings $\phi^{(1)}, \phi^{(2)}, \phi^{(3)}$, out of which the first and third yield entailment, whereas the second does not (because $\{hr=92,o=99\}$ leads to $stress=47 <50$).
+It receives the readings $\phi^{(1)}, \phi^{(2)}, \phi^{(3)}$, out of which the first and third yield entailment, whereas the second does not (because $\{hr=92,ox=99\}$ leads to $stress=47 <50$).
 The third set of intervals, $\phi^{(3)}$, triggers validity despite missing data, as the stress level is above 50 for any possible values of \(ox\).
-Our validity parameter $\epsilon = 0.6$ allows the algorithm to return acceptance with $(1-\epsilon)$ validity of the query after seeing two out of three positive readings.
+Our validity parameter $\epsilon = 0.4$ allows the algorithm to return acceptance with $(1-\epsilon)$ validity of the query after seeing two out of three positive readings.